alvintoh/udemy-machine-learning-python-ds/_book/section-01/Section01-06.md

 ```
 	print("Hello World!")
 ```
-* Just press enter after the line to run the code.
+* Just press Ctrl Enter after the line to run the code.
-* It's a run for you on the mac, I think it's command return to run some code.